Alaska Ski for Women

 This is not only a FUN event, it’s also a FUNDRAISING event!
 Through the generous donations of ASFW participants, and the hard work of our all-volunteer committee, the race has been able to make an impact in the community by contributing over $1,000,000 to groups that actively work to improve women’s lives.
 A special focus is ending the cycle of violence against women and their families and to help women in crisis find positive solutions to a healthier life.
 See our grants page for the list of current fund recipients.

-Please continue to give generously with the assurance that 100% of your donation is dedicated to improving the lives of women.
+Please continue to give generously with the assurance that 100% of the net proceeds are dedicated to improving the lives of women.

 We have many volunteer opportunities prior to and on Race Day.
 If you would like to help, please email our Volunteer Coordinator: email@example.com